Become an Albany Library Volunteer!

 - Placement in the Library will be dependent upon the Library’s current needs and the Volunteer Coordinator’s assessment of the applicant’s abilities and motivation.

-- For both programs, complete a Volunteer Registration Form, including a parent or guardian signature.
+- For both programs, complete a Youth Volunteer Application, including a parent or guardian signature.

 - Volunteers do not pay overdue fines so long as they maintain 12 volunteer hours per quarter.
 Also, volunteers are honored each year for their service at a special event.
 RSVP volunteers are also honored at the RSVP Volunteer Recognition Luncheon.